QuantConnect/Lean/Data/equity/readme.md

  - Volume - Number of shares in the sale.
  - Exchange - Location of the sale.
  - Sale Condition - Notes on the sale.
- - Suspicious - Boolean indicating the tick is flagged as suspicious according to QuantQuote's algorithms.
+ - Suspicious - Boolean indicating the tick is flagged as suspicious according to AlgoSeek's algorithms.
 This generally indicates the trade is far from other market prices and may be reversed.
 TradeBar data excludes suspicious ticks.

 #### Tick Exchange Codes